Connecticut has a reputation for wealth and pretension.

 If you feel outdoor activities in Danbury CT must include a round of golf, many view the Richter Park Golf Course as the best public course in the Tri-State area.

-Before turning your nose up at the public idea, this course features stunning undulating fairways sitting snug against the shores of the West Lake Reservoir.
+Before turning your nose up at the public idea, this public golf course features stunning undulating fairways sitting snug against the shores of the West Lake Reservoir.

 Designed by Edward Ryder, be prepared to tame your swing if you want to miss one of the 14 water hazards on this 18 hole course.